2024 Best Information Science Schools in Massachusetts

 If you plan on majoring in information science, you won't be alone since the degree program is ranked #58 in the country in terms of popularity.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual looked at 8 colleges and universities when compiling its 2024 Best Information Science Schools in Massachusetts ranking.
-Combined, these schools handed out 844 degrees in information science to qualified students.
+When you put them all together, these colleges and universities awarded 658 degrees in information science during the 2021-2022 academic year.

 Your choice of information science school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall Information Science School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.